gtalarico/pipenv-pipes/README.rst

-CLI Tool to help manage Pipenv Enviroments and corresponding Project Directories.
+CLI tool to speed up navigating your Pipenv Enviroments and the corresponding Project Directories.

+The goal of Pipes is to provide a pipenv equivalent of the ``workon`` tool provided by virtualenvwrapper.

+* Documentation: https://pipenv-pipes.readthedocs.io.
 * Free software: MIT license
-* Documentation: https://pipenv-pipes.readthedocs.io.

 Install